JEdward7777/SentenceTransmogrifier/README.md

 license: apache-2.0
 ---

-## Sentance Transmorgrifier
+## Sentence Transmorgrifier

-# What is the Sentance Transmorgrifier?
+# What is the Sentence Transmorgrifier?
-- The Sentance Transmorgrifier is a framework to make text to text conversion models which uses a categorical gradiant boost library, [catboost](https://catboost.ai/), as its back end.
+- The Sentence Transmorgrifier is a framework to make text to text conversion models which uses a categorical gradiant boost library, [catboost](https://catboost.ai/), as its back end.
 - This library does not use neural net or word embeddings but does the transformation on the character level.
-- For Sentance Transmorgrifier to work, there has to be some common characters between the from and two conversion.
+- For Sentence Transmorgrifier to work, there has to be some common characters between the from and two conversion.
-- The model uses a modified form of the [logest common subsequence algorithm](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem) to transform the sentance conversion into a sequence of three types of operations:
+- The model uses a modified form of the [logest common subsequence algorithm](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem) to transform the sentence conversion into a sequence of three types of operations:
   1. Match: Pass the character from input to output
   2. Drop: Remove the incoming character from the input.
   3. Insert: Generate a character and add it to the output.
 - The transformation uses a sliding context window of the next n incoming characters, ``n`` output transformed chars and n output untransformed chars.
 - Because the window is sliding, there is no fixed length on the character sequences which can be transformed.

-# Where is the code and a demo of said Sentance Transmorgrifier?
+# Where is the code and a demo of said Sentence Transmorgrifier?
-- There is a [Sentance Transmorgrifier HuggingFace space](https://huggingface.co/spaces/JEdward7777/SentanceTransmorgrifier) demoing a couple models created with Sentance Transmorgrifier.
+- There is a [Sentence Transmorgrifier HuggingFace space](https://huggingface.co/spaces/JEdward7777/SentenceTransmorgrifier) demoing a couple models created with Sentence Transmorgrifier.
-- A branch of the code without the trained example models is checked in at the [Sentance Transmorgrifier Github page](https://github.com/JEdward7777/SentanceTransmogrifier).
+- A branch of the code without the trained example models is checked in at the [Sentence Transmorgrifier Github page](https://github.com/JEdward7777/SentenceTransmogrifier).

-# How can I use the Sentance Transmorgrifier
+# How can I use the Sentence Transmorgrifier
 - The project has been configured to be able to be used in two different ways.

 ## Shell access